tranleduy2000/pascalnide/README.md

 	    * Code style: many interface for the editor.
 	    * Font size, font, word wrap.
   4. Support library Android (Sensor, battery, record audio, camera...)
-  5. Support Java in pascal
+  5. Support Java in Pascal

 ## Features that the interpreter is missing